-4.1.1.4 Information failures in business to business procurement
+5.1.1.4 Information failures in business to business procurement

-Despite the 2010 revision of the labelling Directive, which extended its scope to permit labelling of professional as well as consumer products at present energy labels have only been developed for consumer products, except in the case of lamps for which the regulation explicitly states professional lighting is included and for heating and cooling products as many of these would be procured by professional installers on behalf of consumers.
-There is ample evidence of energy performance information failures also applying in the procurement of professional energy using or related equipment and hence there is a significant opportunity to increase energy savings by addressing these informational failures through the mandatory provision of energy performance information24.
-Whether this information needs to be supplied through the form of a printed label affixed to a product is another matter.
+Despite the 2010 revision of the labelling Directive, which extended its scope to permit labelling of professional as well as consumer products, at present energy labels have only been developed for consumer products, except in the case of lamps for which the regulation explicitly states professional lighting is included and for heating and cooling products as many of these would be procured by professional installers on behalf of consumers.
+There is ample evidence of energy performance information failures also applying in the procurement of professional energy using or related equipment and hence there is a significant opportunity to increase energy savings by addressing these informational failures through the mandatory provision of energy performance information32.

+Whether this information needs to be supplied through the form of a label and beyond as a printed label affixed to a product is another matter.
 Showrooms displaying products are rarely used in professional equipment marketing and it is much more common to purchase equipment through catalogue and distance selling techniques.
-Thus it could be envisioned that for products destined for professional sales channels that energy labelling information requirements could be specified differently than for those destined for consumer sales channels.
+Thus it could be envisioned that for products destined for professional sales channels that energy consumption and efficiency information requirements could be specified differently than for those destined for consumer sales channels.

-4.1.2 Key elements of the label design affecting market transformation
+5.1.2 Key elements of the label design affecting market transformation